MaxDeBy/toolscript-docs/Variables.md

 ## Expressions & Additional Information
 It is important to know that strings will always consider the second value as a string as well.
 This means that the string "40" **DOES** equal the number 40, for example.
-But "80" is not greater than 40.
+But "80" is not greater than 40; They're both strings with 2 characters.

 **Expressions:**
 The combinations mentioned above come into play when using expressions.
 An expression is nothing but a chain of variable commands.
 An expression is either a single value/variable or multiple variables
 with an operator between them.
-You can chain as many variables and operators together as need be.
+You can chain as many variables and operators together as you need.

 A variable can be set with the following instruction
 ```
-Set #([VARNAME]) = [EXPRESSION];
+1: Set #([VARNAME]) = [EXPRESSION];
 ```
 Where [EXPRESSION] can be something like
 ```